Writing Pages in MDX

 Pages are rendered at a URL that is constructed from the filesystem

-.
-An MDX file at src/pages/awesome.mdx
+path inside src/pages.
+An MDX file at src/pages/awesome.mdx will

-result in a page being rendered at mysite.com/awesome
+result in a page being rendered at mysite.com/awesome.

 By default, gatsby-mdx supports frontmatter so you can define things like titles and paths to use in your GraphQL queries.